appfruits/LittleHelper/README.md

 Copyright 2014-2015 by Phillip Schuster http://www.appfruits.com

+## Hardware
+We also added the Eagle PCBs Design, layout and schematics.
+We also added the Copper file.
+Copper is a Mac applications that makes it easy to generate 3D models of your Eagle based PCBs and also helps in building a BOM and keeping it up to date.
+Have a look at http://www.copper-app.com.

 ## Structure
 This software is C++ and shows how to build a nice, stack based application runloop and User Interface that is easily expandable by providing standard controls and protocols and uses the good old MVC structure.